-During the years ended September 30, 2019 and 2018, the Company incurred debt issuance costs totaling \$1,245 and \$1,170, respectively, in connection with the issuance of long-term debt.
-The debt issuance costs are being amortized over the related term of the debt using the straight-line method, which is not materially different than the effective interest rate method, and are presented net against long-term debt in the consolidated balance sheets.
-The amortization of deferred debt issuance costs is included in interest expense and amounted to approximately \$721, \$1,072 and \$453 during the years ended September 30, 2019, 2018 and 2017, respectively.
+During the year ended September 30, 2020, the Company capitalized \$4,212 in connection with the issuance of the Exchangeable Notes, the Note Hedge Transactions and the Warrants and in connection with entering into the second amendment to the Senior Secured Credit Facility.
+During the year ended September 30, 2019, the Company incurred debt issuance costs totaling \$1,245 in connection with the issuance of long-term debt.
+The debt issuance costs are being amortized over the related term of the debt using the effective interest rate method, and are presented net against long-term debt in the consolidated balance sheets.
+The amortization of debt issuance costs is included in interest expense and amounted to approximately \$758, \$721 and \$1,072 during the years ended September 30, 2020, 2019 and 2018, respectively.